Create and run multi-company groups to collaborate with people outside of your company's Workplace.

 - They need to be in the same multi-company group.

-- They need to have a verified domain (i.e. their domain has to match their company's verified domain).
+- They need to have a verified domain (their domain has to match their company's verified domain).

 - They can't have changed their name in the last month.

-Once the person accepts your message request, you'll be able to:
+Once a message request has been accepted, you'll be able to:

 - Search for that person in Workplace and Workplace Chat.